2011 Super Outbreak: Eclectic–Lake Martin–Dadeville, Alabama

-The tornado then tracked back into Lake Martin and crossed in Tallapoosa County while retaining EF3 intensity.
-The tornado then became violent, reaching low-end EF4 strength with winds up to 170 mph as it moved ashore on Stoney Ridge Road.
-Several well-built multi-story homes were leveled with no walls left standing above the basement level.
-This included a two-story home located on the northern portion of Sandy Lane that was leveled with debris from the structure thrown into the lake.
-Four lakeside homes located off Mountain View Way were also leveled.
-Continuing northeastward, the tornado narrowed to 400 yd, but remained at low-end EF4 intensity as it crossed SR 49, destroying two homes.
-One of the homes was a wood-frame house on a CMU stack column pier foundation; this home was completely obliterated and a Ford F-150 pickup truck that was parked in the driveway was thrown over 150–200 yd and mangled.
-Trees were also debarked in the area of the slabbed residence.
-The tornado then weakened to EF3 intensity as it continued northeastward and tracked through forested areas before moving into the southeastern part of Dadeville.
-The tornado then crossed US 280 on the east side of town, significantly damaging several homes and businesses.
-An elderly woman was killed in one of the homes and winds in this area were estimated to be up to 155 mph.
-The tornado continued northeastward through forested areas, before crossing into Chambers County.

 The tornado remained at EF3 intensity as it moved into Chambers County and continued its northeastward heading.
 Along County Road 54, a 100-year-old wood-framed home on a brick column pier raised foundation was completely obliterated; winds in this area were estimated to be up to 150 mph.
 The tornado then gradually weakened as it continued northeastward through densely forested areas.
 Trees were snapped or uprooted along this final portion of the path before the tornado dissipated at 9:09 p.m.
 CDT (02:09 UTC) after tracking 44.18 mi and reaching a maximum width of 880 yd.
 Pilot Charles Moon surveyed the path and drew out an area of "total destruction".
 Losses totaled $167 million (2011 USD).
 Seven people were killed by the tornado, and 30 others were injured.